-The creation of the Urban Studies Institute marks an important moment in the development of Georgia State University as an urban university and in Atlanta’s transformation into a major, diverse, international urban region.
+The existence of the Urban Studies Institute marks an important moment in the development of Georgia State University as an urban university and in Atlanta’s transformation into a major, diverse, international urban region.
 It is a privilege to be leading the Institute in the coming years.

-The creation of the Urban Studies Institute provides an exciting opportunity for a dedicated group of scholars, staff, and students to build a new academic program with national and international visibility, and with social relevance to the local community.
+The Urban Studies Institute provides an exciting opportunity for a dedicated group of scholars, staff, and students to build a new academic program with national and international visibility, and with social relevance to the local community.
 The Institute is housed in the Andrew Young School of Policy Studies, one of the leading public policy schools in the nation, with extensive research networks in Atlanta and cities around the world.

 Jan Nijman is the founding director of the Urban Studies Institute and Distinguished University Professor, Geosciences.